mcldtools/jcoonrod.github.io/README.md

-## Frecell based on SVG and Emoticons
+## FreeCell based on SVG and Emoticons

 This is a PWA version of Freecell, rewritten from a web version I wrote in 2001 and now rewritten consistent with what I hope are best practices in the 2019 web.